Jobkeeper information state system

 You cannot apply for JobKeeper, only your employer can.

-Your employer (if eligible), can only apply for JobKeeper for you if you meet the following requirements:
+Your employer (if eligible), can only apply for JobKeeper payments for you for periods after 3 August 2020 if you meet the following requirements:

 For further information about eligibility for JobKeeper, you can contact the Australian Tax Office or visit their website.